 GET OUT – Make sure everyone gets out of the vehicle, but do not waste time and increase risk by removing personal belongings.
 Then move at least 100 feet away.
-Keep traffic in mind and keep everyone together.
-There is not only danger from the fire, but also from other vehicles moving in the area.
+Keep traffic in mind, and keep everyone together.
+There is not only danger from the fire, but also other vehicles moving in the area.

 CALL FOR HELP – Call 911 or the emergency number for your local fire department.
 Firefighters are specially trained to combat vehicle fires.
 Never return to the vehicle to attempt to fight the fire yourself.
 Vehicle fires can be tricky, even for firefighters.
 Pressurized components can burst or explode, spilling or spraying highly flammable liquids, or eject projectiles than can cause serious injuries.

 To reduce the risk of a vehicle fire, AAA makes these recommendations: